-- 1. In a large nonreactive pot (not aluminum!) bring the vinegar, sugar, salt, celery seeds, turmeric, mustard powder, and onions to a boil.
+- In a large nonreactive (that means not aluminum) pot, bring the vinegar, sugar, salt, celery seeds, turmeric, mustard powder, and onions to a boil.
 Remove from the heat.

-- 2. Add the zucchini to the brine, making certain all of it is immersed.
-(If any of the zucchini slices are sticking out of the brine, use a plate or smaller lid to weight them.)
-Let rest at room temperature for 1 hour.
+- Toss the zucchini in the pot, making certain every last slice is immersed in the liquid.
+(If any of the zucchini slices are sticking out of the liquid, use a small plate to weigh them down so they remain submerged.)
+Let the zucchini rest at room temperature for 1 hour.

-I scaled down the recipe for pickled zucchini to a third of the total amount of pickles.
-I used 26 ounces zucchini for my scaled down pickle recipe.
-This still yielded a bit over 1 quart pickles.
+I scaled down this pickled zucchini recipe to a third of the total amount of pickles.
+I used 26 ounces of zucchini and this still yielded a bit over 1-quart of pickles.
 I also used both the thick (1/4 inch) and thin (1/8 inch) slice settings on my mandoline.
-Both sizes produced a great zucchini pickle.
+Both sizes produced great results.

 This pickled zucchini recipe was very simple.
-I used my mandoline to slice the zucchini 1/8 inch thick.
-I only made a small amount of pickled zucchini.
-It was easy to cool them in the pan they were boiled in, so I skipped the step to transfer them to a shallow pan before placing them in a glass jar.
+I only made a small amount and it was easy to cool them in the pan they were boiled in, so I skipped the step to transfer them to a shallow pan before placing them in a glass jar.

 The finished product was very good.
 I’m not sure whether or not you can tell that these are zucchini pickles and not pickles made with cucumbers.
 The pickles aren’t that fussy.